vicmora/vicmora.github.io/_posts/2017-02-21-twitter-sentiment-analytics.md

 The purpose of this analysis is to take an initial look at monthly Twitter sentiment.
 If you haven't yet, be sure to check-out my Twitter Sentiment - Gather Data post as it dives into how I gathered the data.
 There's so much to explore but in order to refine my scope, I focused on one sentiment metric: the probability of positive sentiment and deviations from the mean.
+Find the code at my [GitHub repo](https://github.com/vicmora/twitter_sentiment) as well.

 ```python
 %matplotlib inline